BKHChathuranga/BKHChathuranga/README.md

 -->

 - 🔭 I’m an undergraduate of University of Moratuwa, Sri Lanka.
-- 🌱 I’m currently reading a BSc(Hons) in Information Technology degree.
+- 🌱 I’m currently reading a IT degree.
 - 👯 I’m looking to collaborate on open-source projects.
 - 📫 How to reach me: chathurangabkh@gmail.com
 - ⚡ Fun fact: Seeking for knowledge is not that bad.